marmelab/ra-auth-auth0/packages/ra-auth-auth0/Readme.md

 ## Passing The Auth0 Token To Your Backend

-If you want to pass the Auth0 authentication token to your backend, you can use the [`httpClient`](https://marmelab.com/react-admin/DataProviders.html#adding-custom-headers) exported by package.
+If you want to pass the Auth0 authentication token to your backend, you can use the [`httpClient`](https://marmelab.com/react-admin/DataProviders.html#adding-custom-headers) exported by this package.
 For instance, here's how to use it with the [`ra-data-json-server` dataProvider](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-json-server):

 ```js
 import jsonServerProvider from 'ra-data-json-server';